(This list has been updated for 2019.)

 Most running shoe outsoles have rubber lugs and grooved separations which apply pressure from underneath.
 This isn’t an issue for a few hours but tends to manifest itself over a longer period.

 The other limitation is the narrow waist of the running shoe.
 The midsole is slim around the middle, which translates into a conforming upper fit.
 Running shoes are built this way for a good reason, because the foot needs to be locked down during runs.
-But the same snugness which benefits running might be detrimental to the shoe’s comfort during 12+ hours shifts.
+But the same snugness which benefits running might be detrimental to comfort during 12+ hours shifts.

 Many running shoes nowadays have more hues than a sprinkled donut, making it unsuitable for formal settings.
 Hence, plainer colors like all-white or all-black might be desirable.
+The second part of this guide addresses such aesthetic needs.

 2) Maintenance friendly design: Some jobs which require standing all day happen to be in the restaurant business, and the shoe is likely to come in contact with spilled liquids and the like.
 So a mesh upper won’t cut it, but rather fully covered leather uppers which are easier to wipe clean.
 Most running shoes do not fit this description.